tedsluis/dump1090-kubernetes/README.md

 # dump1090-kubernetes
-Demo: Run dump1090-mutability on a Kubernetes cluster (in the cloud).
+Demo: Run one or more dump1090-mutability instances on a Kubernetes cluster (in the cloud).
+Horizontal scaling in containers makes dump1090 accessable for a large audiences.

 * Create a single pod with a dump1090 instance.
 * Create a replication controller with multiple dump1090 instances.